-The 60,000 sq. ft.
-Arthur and Lea Powell Campus Center was first occupied in the spring semester of 1994.
-One of the finest community-gathering facilities on campus, it features a cafeteria-dining room with panoramic hillside views, a forum/movie theatre, an "open air" food court, a night club, student organization offices, a center for cultural unity, different types of meeting rooms, a formal Alumni Lounge, the University bookstore, TV and radio station, and TV lounge.
+The 60,000 square foot Arthur and Lea Powell Campus Center is one of the finest community-gathering facilities in the country.
+It features a cafeteria-dining room with panoramic hillside views, a forum/movie theatre, an "open air" food court, a cyber café, a night club, student organization offices, a center for cultural unity, a radio station, television station, meeting rooms, a formal Alumni Lounge, the University bookstore, mail room and TV lounge and student lounge.